cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 Template steps are useful in the following scenarios:

 - Combining templates from different sections in Atmos stack manifests
-- Using templates inside templates at eny level of nesting
+- Using templates inside templates with any level of nesting
 - Using templates in the URLs of `datasources`

 ### Combining templates from different sections in Atmos stack manifests